x72-uk/registry-whois-nameserver-lookup/README.md

 Install the php script at the root of the website folder (/home/xxxx/**public_html**/ *OR* /var/www/vhosts/xxxx/**httpdocs**/).

-To use the tool, visit your domain followed by the domain you wish to query:
+To use the tool, visit your domain followed by the domain you wish to query (replacing my domain x72.uk):
 ```
 https://x72.uk/nsl.php?domain=yourdomainhere
 ```